scottcolfer/scottcolfer.github.io/_posts/2019-02-12-psychological_safety.md

 ## Individual trust

 I really believe in psychological safety.
 I've tried to introduce it several times, in several organisations, at several scales - and hope that I've been successful in at least a few of these attempts.
-What I've experienced is that the introduction of psychological safety can open the floodgates for individuals who may not have felt safe or listened to for a long time - and as the person introducing this psychological safety you may become a person that individuals trust.
+What I've experienced is that the introduction of psychological safety can open the floodgates for individuals who may not have felt safe or listened to for a long time - and as the person introducing this psychological safety you may become a person that individuals trust - and with this trust comes a responsibility to support people on a 1:1 level - sometimes with some big things.

 Psychological safety itself is about safety within a group, not about 1:1 trust - but by introducing this safety, you may become a person of trust - and you need to be prepared for this.